Glossary

 Source: https://www.outdoorplaycanada.ca/

 Distinct from physical education, the main differences relate to frequency, variety, inclusivity, and value content.
-Quality physical education is about peer-led learning and rounded skill development which can enhance educational and employability outcomes.
+Quality Physical Education (QPE) is about peer-led learning and rounded skill development which can enhance educational and employability outcomes.

 Source: https://www.unesco.org/en/